fredriko/nlp-data-readiness/docs/questions-for-guidance.md

 Obtaining the training, evaluation, and validation data is at the core of producing a machine learning-based solution to a problem.
 The quality of the data sets the upper bound to what can be achieved by the learned functionality.
-Also included in the production process are issues such as model selection, setting up infrastructure for machine learning, continuously monitoring the solution's performance for decrease in performance, etc. A good overview of the end-to-end process is the book [Building Machine Learning Powered Applications: Going from Idea to Product](https://mlpowered.com/book/).
+Also included in the production process are issues such as model selection, setting up infrastructure for machine learning, continuously monitoring the solution's performance for decrease in performance, etc. A good overview of the end-to-end process is presented in the book [Building Machine Learning Powered Applications: Going from Idea to Product](https://mlpowered.com/book/).